 Then dear folks, what are you waiting for?
 All of those above-mentioned areas could be potential sources or links in your very own existing networks of contacts.

 Use this relevancy and ask them for useful links.

 3. Link Bait Content

-This is one of the creative link building strategies if done properly it can do wonders.
+This is one of the creative link-building strategies if done properly it can do wonders.
 Ready to throw out your innate creativity?
 Then use the content strategy i.e., Link Bait where you basically create content to attract more visitors.

 When implemented impeccably, link bait content can go viral!
 You just have to make sure that the content is directly relevant to your brand.
-Or if not them you could hit on when it newsworthy, emotional, tremendously valuable, and visual.
+Or if not them you could hit on it when it is newsworthy, emotional, tremendously valuable, and visual.

 That wasn’t quite linked to the brand that advanced it.
 Though, the brand through its app allowed the public to share snaps privately.
-Sharing such memories, the film was attached with people’s memoirs deep down.
+Sharing such memories, the film was attached to people’s memoirs deep down.